Our mission is to connect people to the extraordinary life found in Jesus - one person, one family, and one community at a time.

 Worship isn’t solely what happens in our church on Sunday mornings.
 We believe worship happens constantly as we live our lives.
 Every word, every conversation, every moment points us to who Jesus is and His amazing love for us.
 Our goal as a church is to point people to the One worthy of worship.
-We want people to open God’s word and learn more about who Jesus is and what He has done for us.
+We want people to open God’s Word and learn more about who Jesus is and what He has done for us.
 We want people to join with other believers to lift up their praise in our worship services.
 We want to see communities worshipping at locations outside of church and growing together in their worship of God.
 Our hope is that, through worship, people will grow to better know Jesus and see their lives as an act of worship.

 Connecting People to Community

 We worship a triune God: Father, Son, and Holy Spirit.
 One God, three distinct persons.
 In Genesis 1:1 we see the Father, Son, and Spirit all present.
 In His essence God is community.
 That’s why we want to see people connecting in communities.
 We know that a healthy community of people is vital to each person’s faith.
 Community gives people a place to belong.
-Community give people a place to be real.
+Community gives people a place to be real.
 Community gives people a place to grow.
-Community give people a place to be encouraged.
+Community gives people a place to be encouraged.

 Connecting People to Mission